feO2x/Light.Validation/README.md

 });
 ```

 In the example above, the DTO is first validated with the validator.
-Afterwards, a database session is opened and the corresponding customer is loaded, after which the second validation takes place (if there actually is a customer).
+Afterwards, a database session is opened and the corresponding customer is loaded, after which the second validation takes place (if there actually is a customer with the specified ID).
 This is done by using a dedicated instance of `ValidationContext` that is also injected into the Minimal API endpoint.
 The validator will not create its own validation context in these circustances.

 ### Attaching Information to ValidationContext